mavaji/dos-editor/README.md

 # dos-editor
-A simple editor written for MS-DOS.It controls mouse events, simulates 3d effects, and handle menus and text scrolling from scratch.
+A simple editor written for MS-DOS.
+It controls mouse events, simulates 3d effects, and handles menus and text scrolling from scratch.

 #### Prerequisites
 You may have MS-DOS installed on bare metal or in VirtualBox.
 It doesn't work under Windows systems.